Neutrino Telescope Event Classification on Quantum Computers: Results

 A comparison between the NPQK and the QCNN shows that the NPQK consistently outperforms the QCNN.
 The QCNN exhibits difficulty fitting the data, as indicated by its persistently low standard deviation in training accuracy.
 This consistent lower performance suggests that the QCNN is not as apt at modeling the data, regardless of the training split, likely due to its limited expressivity.
 Although various model parameters, such as circuit width and depth, were tested for the QCNN, none led to improved test results.

 While ideal simulation yields the highest accuracies overall, real hardware results are highly competitive.
 Notably, for the three highest energy bins, the test accuracy of the NPQK approach on real quantum hardware approaches 80\%, closely matching ideal simulation.
 This is a remarkable result, especially considering the quantum circuit depth of 10 layers, which would typically be susceptible to noise and decoherence.
 The closeness of real and simulated performance underscores the robustness of the NPQK protocol, and in particular, validates the hybrid strategy where the quantum embedding is optimized classically, and only the quantum kernel is computed on the device.
 This separation allows the most noise-sensitive operations (training) to occur in a noise-free environment, while still leveraging the expressivity of quantum models during inference, thus demonstrating the practicality of current quantum resources for nontrivial classification tasks.
+A detailed analysis of hardware performance and resource budgeting is provided in Appendix~\ref{ap:hardware_resources}.